 - Surgical closure is recommended if medication fails to close PDA, the defect is large or associated with complex anatomy and severe symptoms or complications are present.
 The surgical incision is made between ribs to access the heart and may require several days of hospitalization.

 Taking preventive antibiotics for six months is recommended after the surgery to prevent infectious endocarditis.
 Periodic follow-up care is required for babies with PDA to monitor heart functions.

 Prevention Of PDA

 There is no exact way to prevent PDA in babies.
 Maternal health and lifestyle may play a role in the development of healthy hearts in babies.
+Perhaps taking measures to prevent preterm births may result in decreased incidence of PDA as this condition is known to occur more frequently in premature babies.
 The following measures may help reduce the risk of heart defects.

 - Seek early prenatal care

 - Consider preconception care, such as reducing stress and quitting smoking

 - Follow a healthy diet containing iron, folic acid, vitamins, and minerals

 - Avoid the use of tobacco, alcohol, and narcotics before and during pregnancy

 - Get vaccinated to avoid infections, such as rubella